photoprism/photoprism-docs/docs/getting-started/troubleshooting/performance.md

 Ideally, the amount of RAM should match the number of physical CPU cores.
 If not, reduce the number of workers as [explained below](#troubleshooting).

+Also be aware that running PhotoPrism with [less than 4 GB of swap space](docker.md#adding-swap) or [setting a memory/swap limit](../faq.md#why-is-my-configured-memory-limit-exceeded-when-indexing-even-though-photoprism-doesnt-actually-seem-to-use-that-much-memory) can lead to unexpected restarts ("crashes"), for example when the indexer temporarily needs more memory to process large files.

 Especially the conversion of RAW images and the transcoding of videos are very demanding.
 High-resolution panoramic images may require [additional swap space](docker.md#adding-swap) and/or physical memory above the [recommended minimum](../index.md#system-requirements).

 !!! note ""
     RAW image conversion and TensorFlow are disabled on systems with 1 GB or less memory.
 We take no responsibility